Files

 7. Continue Workflow

-Since web data varies greatly in both structure and format, the next steps after the HTTPCaller will be different.
+Since web data varies greatly in structure and format, the following steps after the HTTPCaller will differ.

-This API returned data as JSON, so the next step is to flatten the JSON.
+This API returned data as JSON, so the next step is to parse it into the information we want.
 See Transforming JSON using the JSONExtractor, JSONFlattener, and JSONFragmenter.

 - Getting Started with FME Form: Working with Table/Tabular Data